tor-jorgen/simpleinvoice-server/README.md

 |                              | `DATA_PATH`                 | `./data`                      | The path to the directory where the data files are stored                                                                                     |
 |                              | `DB_DATA_PATH`              | `./data/postgres`             | The path to the directory where the database files are stored.
 It will be created automatically when the database starts                      |

-Set the environment variables in the `.env` file.
+Set the environment variables in a `.env` file in the project root directory.
 This file is use when running the server backend from Docker.
 E.g.:

-    SERVER_PORT=8080
-    DB_CONNECTION_PRE=jdbc:postgresql://host.docker.internal
-    DB_PORT=5432
-    DB_NAME=simple_invoice
-    DB_USER=user
     DB_PASSWORD=password
     GOOGLE_CLIENT_ID=XXX
     GOOGLE_CLIENT_SECRET=YYY